 Are you seeking a divorce from your same-sex marriage in Lawrenceville, Georgia?
-Crystal Wright Law, LLC can help.
+Crystal Wright Law can help.
 Our experienced Lawrenceville LGBT divorce lawyers can help you face the challenging legal issues of divorce, from property division to spousal support.

 Fortunately, divorce in Georgia is relatively similar for both heterosexual marriages and same-sex marriages.
 However, LGBT couples may face unique complexities during a divorce.
 You can rest assured that our legal team will treat you with the respect and dignity you deserve as you go through this difficult time.

-Contact our Lawrenceville law firm today for a free consultation with a Lawrenceville divorce lawyer.
+Contact our Lawrenceville law firm today at (404) 594-2143 for a consultation with a Lawrenceville divorce lawyer.
 We take the time to listen so we can be your advocate during your Georgia divorce.

-How Crystal Wright Law, LLC, Can Help You With Your LGBT Divorce in Lawrenceville, Georgia
+How Crystal Wright Law, Can Help You With Your LGBT Divorce in Lawrenceville, Georgia

 The divorce process can be complex and exhausting for any couple.
 However, it can be especially trying for same-sex couples.
-Our Lawrenceville family lawyer can help get a favorable outcome for your divorce.
+Our Lawrenceville divorce attorneys can help get a favorable outcome for your divorce.

-Crystal Wright Law, LLC has devoted nearly a decade to helping individuals and families in Lawrenceville, GA, resolve their most pressing legal issues.
+Crystal Wright Law has devoted nearly a decade to helping individuals and families in Lawrenceville, GA, resolve their most pressing legal issues.
 We have been recognized with the “Avvo Client’s Choice Award” for our outstanding legal services.

 You should not be expected to know the subtleties and nuances of family law cases—that is our job.
 We have years of experience handling divorce cases.
 Let us take care of the complex legal matters so that you can move forward with your life.